 - Repetition: repeating words, phrases, or lines.

 - Symbol: an object that means more than itself and represents something else (a bird can be a symbol for freedom).

 - Imagery: words used to create an image in the reader’s mind and appeal to our sense of smell, sight, taste, touch, or hearing.

 - Allusions: an indirect reference to a person, place, thing or idea of historical, cultural, literary or political significance

 - Homophone: I’m not exactly sure if this is the right term to describe this so please correct me if I’m wrong.
 The example that came to mind is Lil Uzi Vert.
 If you say his name fast, it sounds like ‘Lucifer,’ which is no coincidence.
 This is great from a branding perspective because his stage name matches his use of anti-Christ, Satanic imagery in how he presents himself.
 Not to mention, he worships Marilyn Manson.

 Use a thesaurus

 Ascertain distinctive letter arrangements the general populace has used sparingly.
 In other words, use a thesaurus to find original words.
 An online thesaurus is a good tool for researching other possibilities to plain and overused words.

 Use the random band name generator

-If it all else fails, leave it up to chance and use a name generator.
+If it all else fails and you’re feeling desperate, leave it up to chance and use a name generator.
 Enter a word that has meaning to you, and the site will come up with some interesting possibilities.
 This might also help you in your brainstorming!